hoefler02/wordpress-xmlrpc-brute/README.md

 # Wordpress Bruteforcing Tool (XMLRPC)
-Script that can bruteforce wordpress passwords through the XML-RPC endpoint.
+This is a script that bruteforces Wordpress passwords through the XML-RPC endpoint.
 Use responsibly + enjoy!

 # Usage
 ```